-- what they are and how they work, explained for different types and sizes of organizations
+- What they are and how they work, explained for different types and sizes of organizations

-- what features they have
+- What features they have

 - LMS organization tips

-- the pros and cons of LMS
+- Pros and cons of LMSes

-- real use cases and examples of companies that use them to systematically educate groups of students
+- Real use cases and examples of companies that use them to systematically educate groups of students

-- successful LMS launch tips for a frictionless project
+- Successful LMS launch tips for a frictionless project

 What is an LMS?